serverless-components/graphql/README.md

   .then((post) => console.log(post))
 ```

-The response should echo back the post id, something like this:
+The response should be an echo of the post id, something like this:

 ```
 {